 Remember, when writing for business, it’s all about appearing professional.
 Unless otherwise instructed, you are not designing a book; you are generating text to communicate a point.
 Stick to simple and standard.

-Related: Best Fonts for Business Writing (and Ones to Avoid)
+Check out our other fonts-themed articles: Best Fonts for Business Writing (and Ones to Avoid)